ElaineXHZhong/Face-Recognition-Web-Server/README.md

 ```

 **Notice:**
-1. the conda environment to run server.py must be the one in which the .pkl model is trained
+1. The conda environment to run server.py must be the one in which the .pkl model is trained.
-2. before run the server, copy folder datasets and models which contains 20180402-114759 to the root directory
+2. Before run the server, copy folder datasets and models which contains 20180402-114759 to the root directory.
+3. In order to display image properly on HTML page, the path of the image needs to be relative path to the root directory for each project (mian or sub).